sophdubs/tinyapp/README.md

 This is the page a user will see when editing an existing tiny URL.
 The page displays the longURL, shortURL, date created, number of visits, number of unique visitors and a link to a detailed analytics page.
 It also has a form to edit the longURL associated with the tinyURL.
 !["Screenshot of new URL form"](https://github.com/sophdubs/tinyapp/blob/master/docs/edit-page.png?raw=true)

 This is the detailed analytics page.
-It shows the tinyURL creator the username and date for everytime the tinyURL was used.
+It shows the tinyURL creator the username and date for everytime the tinyURL was used from most recent to least recent.
 !["Screenshot of Login form"](https://github.com/sophdubs/tinyapp/blob/master/docs/analytics-page.png?raw=true)

 This is the login form a user might see when they visit the login page.
 It is very similar to the register page.